 We attend key strategic meetings including the Health and Wellbeing Board, Co-production and patient experience meetings where health and social care representatives come together with the aim of feeding back residents views to support alignment of efforts and resources that have the greatest positive impact.
 We look forward to continuing to collaborate to make care better.
 Making a difference in the community We bring people's experiences to healthcare professionals and decision-makers, using their feedback to shape services and improve care over time.
-Here are some examples of our work in Ealing this year: Getting services to involve the public
+Here are some examples of our work in Ealing this year: Creating empathy by bringing experiences to life